 You could combine this with the Catarata Estacional Trail (Waterfall Trail), especially if you’re visiting in wet season when the waterfalls will be in full swing.
 If you’re not, I recommend combining with the Miradores Trail (Viewpoints Traill) which provides beautiful spots to look out over the jungle and beaches.

-If you don’t fancy the main beaches, remember you can also reach Espadilla Sur beach via the Mangrove walk; this beach isn’t quite as picture perfect but definitely has less people so may well be worth it.
+If you don’t fancy the main beaches, remember you can also reach Espadilla Sur beach via the Mangrove walk; this beach isn’t quite as picture perfect but definitely has less people and is less touristy.

 In the afternoon we visited the Manual Antonio butterfly garden which was really lovely to spend an hour or so walking around.
 Again you can do guided walks, but we didn’t feel the need to.
 There is also an evening frog and reptile tour which was really interesting.